Evidence-backed answers from your own documents

 Deployed as a product, not a prototype

-• Each agent gets its own API endpoint — embed it in your internal tools
+• Each agent gets its own API endpoint you can embed in your internal tools.

 Agent configuration with API endpoint, corpus, and system prompt